Cross Edge: Music

 The opening theme for the game is Blade of Tears by Haruka Shimotsuki.

 Reception

 Cross Edge received mixed reviews.
-PlayStation Official Magazine US gave it a 3/5 citing technical issues: "From dialogue that loads one line at a time to the lack of PS3-level graphics (high-res static art aside), everything seems like a remnant from the early 2000s."
-IGN gave a score of 3.5 out of 10, stating "A game that could have been an entertaining compilation of iconic Japanese characters turned out to be a frustrating, awkward mess of menus, gameplay imbalances and annoying dialogue scenes."
-GameZone's review also gave a low score of 4.5 out of 10.
+PlayStation Official Magazine US said that "From dialogue that loads one line at a time to the lack of PS3-level graphics (high-res static art aside), everything seems like a remnant from the early 2000s."
+IGN stated that "A game that could have been an entertaining compilation of iconic Japanese characters turned out to be a frustrating, awkward mess of menus, gameplay imbalances and annoying dialogue scenes."
 Sales of the game totalled just 44,246 units in the region by the end of 2008 according to Famitsu.